 I’ve been finding it hard to write.
 There are about 6 post drafts from past trips I’ve taken in my editor, and I have plenty of ideas for my musical theatre podcast episodes (which I try to write out some notes for ahead of time), but I’m having a hard time writing.
 Sometimes I feel too overwhelmed or I am not even sure where to start, but the decade is coming to a close and I figure that I should address that in some way.
 Hence why I’m starting this series Goodbye to the Decade – A 2010s Travel Retrospective.

 The number of trips I’ve taken in the 2010s is likely more than some people, but less than others.
 This isn’t a “let me brag about all the places I’ve been to” series.
 This isn’t a “time to check off a bucket list” kind of series either.
-Instead I’m going to randomly select one trip I’ve taken each year of the past decade, starting with 2010 and ending in 2019 and write about that trip.
+Instead, I’m randomly selecting one trip I’ve taken each year of the past decade, starting with 2010 and ending in 2019 and writing about that trip.
 I’m not going to repeat any cities or countries if I can help it (except Canada and the US just because I didn’t travel much outside those countries until 2015).

 - My 2010 Trip to Toronto and Why I Love a Quest